HenryPorterGithub/MarsRover/README.md

 That is not necessary here because of the magic of Razor.
 This is a trait it has in common with ReactJS and Blazor, two other frameworks I know!

+# Usage

+Clone and run.
+No libraries, extensions or anything else to worry about.
+Once it loads, you can calculate the movements of the Rovers with the buttons on screen.

+# Testing

+I tested this locally and after cloning to a second computer.
+Absolutely no problems whatsoever.

 # Documentation

 For your consideration, a simple program that simulates the movement of two Mars Rovers.